MCP Tools Reference

 Show recently modified content

-• Parameters: timeframe, type, depth
+• Parameters: project (optional), timeframe, type, depth

 • Natural language timeframes (“2 days ago”, “last week”)